What are the best meditation positions for beginners? And do you need to use the traditional Buddhist meditation sitting position?

 The reasons behind the Buddhist meditation sitting position

 Have you ever wondered precisely why monks meditate with their legs crossed?
-Why is lotus position considered the best meditation sitting position?
+Why is the lotus position considered the best meditation sitting position?

 If you cannot sit with your legs crossed and meditate comfortably, what are you supposed to do?